mitia-anah/Rosny-Portfolio/content/posts/gatsby.md

   - "javascript"
 ---

-During my journey on learning vanilla javascript, I built a simple birthday application.
-This is made to help the user to remember their birth dates and days.
-User also can see another user's birthdays with their photos, names, and their ages.
+This application is made for users to remember their birthdays.
+It presents the date and time, users’ avatar, first-names and last-names and their ages.

-This is how the app works:
+This app also contains some features like:

-- first, once the users come to the page, they will see a list of birthdays, that set as a default.
-- second, the app has different actions, which can allow them to edit a row or rows, to search names or if they want to find a specific month, and they also can delete a row or rows of seen birthdays.
-In addition, if they want to include their birthday and some information about them, there is a "add button" which allow them to add their own information.
-- And third of all, if the users select a row to edit, they can still choose to not edit it by clicking the cancel button or the closing the page by clicking the cross icon instead.
+Filtering Name Bar: allows users to search their name by first name or last name.
+Filtering Month Bar: allows users to search birthdays by month Add Button: when users want to add a new list of a birthday.
+Delete Button: if the users choose to remove a profile from the list Edit Button: whenever the users want to make a change on their profiles.
+The application is built with pure vanilla javascript and HTML/CSS3.
+Data was fetched from an API and using a date format like “date-fns”, allows the application’s date or time to be updated.
+Date-fns is a modern javascript date utility library, which provides comprehensive functions for date formatting and manipulation.